DrMint/Litrato/README.md

 When no filter has yet been applied, the `ORIGINAL` button will display`LOAD`.
 Clicking on it will ask to user if he wants to load an photo from the library, or take a photo.
 When no filter has yet been applied, the `APPLY` button will also change and display `SAVE`.
 The user will have to grant the app the right to write on the internal storage.

+When the user click on the histogram, it will reduce its size and make the image information disappear.
+Click on the histogram again will revert back to its prior state.

+The user can zoom on the image using two fingers, and then move around with one finger or two fingers.
+Double tapping the image will zoom on it, and double tapping again will make the image fit on the screen.

 ## FILTERS
 ### Brightness